ANSI.SYS: Occurrence

 Most versions of Windows did not support ANSI escape codes in any useful way (it could be used by MSDOS emulation in some versions).
 In Windows 10 support for similar escape sequences was built into the Win32 console (the text terminal window), but must be activated using the Windows API function SetConsoleMode by setting the ENABLE_VIRTUAL_TERMINAL_PROCESSING flag.

 Features

 CSI (Control Sequence Introducer) is a placeholder for the common two-byte escape lead-in sequence "ESC [" (that is, 0x1B 0x5B).
-The ANSI standard also defines an alternative single-byte CSI code 0x9B, which is not supported by ANSI.SYS.
+The ANSI standard also defines an alternative single-byte CSI code 0x9B, which is not supported by ANSI.SYS (this code instead drew a cent sign ¢ from CP437).

 Standard DOS ANSI.SYS drivers support only the following sub-set of ANSI escape sequences:

 There are also some escape sequences specific to the implementation of ANSI.SYS.
 They are not generally supported by ANSI consoles in other operating systems.

 In some DOS implementations, video modes above 7 are not documented.
 Under Multiuser DOS, the only valid argument in conjunction with PCTERM is 7.